-Before you can update your watch software using the Garmin Connect app, you must have a Garmin Connect account, and you must pair the watch with a compatible phone (Pairing Your Smartphone, page 3).
+Before you can update your watch software using the Garmin Connect app, you must have a Garmin Connect account, and you must pair the watch with a compatible phone (Pairing Your Smartphone with Your Device, page 3).

-Sync your watch with the Garmin Connect app (Manually Syncing Data with Garmin Connect, page 27).
+Sync your watch with the Garmin Connect app (Manually Syncing Data with Garmin Connect, page 25).
 When new software is available, the Garmin Connect app automatically sends the update to your watch.